 - Healthy vegan meals; we cater for allergies; both dairy and non-dairy options are available.

 - Meditation equipment – mats, cushions, benches, chairs, and blankets; feel free to bring your own favorite gear if you like.

-- Shared bedrooms for overnight stays, two to four beds per room (separate rooms for men and women); single rooms may be available upon request.
+- Shared bedrooms for overnight stays, two to three beds per room (separate rooms for men and women); single rooms may be available upon request.

 - Blankets, comforters, pillows, towels and facecloths; if you tend to run cold, please bring an extra blanket in the winter.

 - Warm socks, slippers, or other indoor shoes